J. Bob Traxler

 Jerome Bob Traxler (July 21, 1931 – October 30, 2019), also known as J. Bob Traxler or Bob Traxler, was an American lawyer and politician from Michigan.
 He served ten terms in the United States House of Representatives from 1974 to 1993.

 Early life and career

 Traxler was born in Kawkawlin, Michigan, and attended the public schools in Bay City, including T.L.
 Handy High School.
 He received a B.A. from Michigan State College (now Michigan State University) in 1953 and an LL.B. from Detroit College of Law in 1959.
 He was admitted to the Michigan bar in 1960 and commenced practice in Bay City.
-While a student at Michigan State, he became a member of the Kappa Sigma fraternity.
+While a student at Michigan State, he became a member of Kappa Sigma fraternity.

 He served in the United States Army from 1953 to 1955.
 Afterwards, he served as assistant Bay County prosecutor, 1960–1962.

 Political career

 He was a member of the Michigan House of Representatives from 1962 to 1974.
 In the legislature, he was majority floor leader in the Michigan house from 1965 to 1966.

 He served on the Michigan State University Board of Trustees from 1993 to 2000.
 He also served on the Mackinac Island State Park Commission from 1992 to 2005.